A Year of Transition

 Emotional Health and Your College Student

 Colorado College's Wellness Resource Center and Counseling Center are excellent resources for your student.
 If you are concerned that your student is struggling, your goal is not to solve their problems for them, but to confront the issues as directly and constructively as possible and encourage them to seek help before problems become debilitating.
 Some parents find this guide valuable as they consider how best to assist their student:

-Additional information and advice about making the transition to and attending college is available on the Set To Go website.
+Additional information and advice about making the transition to and attending college is available on Set To Go, a resource sponsored by The JED Foundation.